PetcuDragos/java-challenge/MY_README.md

 1) With Docker Desktop
 You need to have installed Docker Desktop

-In command line go to module ClientExistenceApi and execute command "docker build -t existence"
+In command line go to module ClientExistenceApi and execute command "docker build -t existence ."

-In command line go to module ClientReputationApi and execute command "docker build -t reputation"
+In command line go to module ClientReputationApi and execute command "docker build -t reputation ."

-In command line go to root of the project and execute command "docker build -t banking"
+In command line go to root of the project and execute command "docker build -t banking ."

 In command line go to root of the project and execute command "docker compose up"